 If you are held responsible for any kind of accident which leaves someone injured or damages their property, you may be held liable and ordered to pay such a large amount in compensation that your painting and decorating business is likely to go to the wall.
 You may even be sued if the standard of your work fails to meet those of your trade in general and your customer meets with a financial loss as a result.

-These are all risks and perils which painter and decorator insurance seeks to address by providing you the financial protection and wherewithal to make good mistakes, errors and accidents for which you might be held responsible.
+These are all risks and perils which painter and decorator insurance seeks to address by providing you with the financial protection and wherewithal to make good mistakes, errors and accidents for which you might be held responsible.

 - We have 25 years’ experience in insuring tradesmen